georgeKon/enabling-personal-consent/readme.md

 	choice-insertion/
 		insertchoice.py
 		config.csv
+	add-annotations/
+	    add-annotations.py
+	    database_config.txt
+	        - Used as input to 'add-annotations.py'
 	dbconsent.properties
 		- Important file which defines the root dir and graphs/
 	*.png
+	*.jpg
 	- Folder to contain Graphs generated for the paper licenses/ bsd.txt